Canon regular: England

 Of all the new monastic and religious groups to settle in the British Isles in the course of the 12th century the canons regular, known there as the "Black Canons", were the most prolific.
 At the heart of their existence was the vita apostolica, but even more than other groups the canons regular became involved in active spiritual care of local populations.
 Perhaps as a result of this feature they also enjoyed sustained support from founders, patrons and benefactors, and new foundations continued to be made long after the main force of the expansion of the monastic orders had declined.

 In England, in the 12th century there was a great revival of canons regular, in the wake of various congregations newly found in France, Italy and the Low countries, some of them reaching England following the Norman invasion.
 In England alone, from the Norman Conquest to the death of Henry II, no fewer than fifty-four houses of canons regular were founded.
-The first of these was at Colchester in 1096, followed by Holy Trinity, Aldgate, in London, established by Queen Maud, in 1108.
+The first of these was at Colchester in 1096, followed by Holy Trinity, Aldgate, in London, established by Queen Matilda, in 1108.
 From 1147, Andrew of St. Victor served as abbot of the newly founded abbey at Wigmore.
 The first General Chapter of the Augustinian Canons in England, intended to regulate the affairs of the Order, took place in 1217.

 In the 12th century the Canons Regular of the Lateran established a priory in Bodmin.
 This became the largest religious house in Cornwall.
 The priory was suppressed on 27 February 1538.
 In England houses of canons were more numerous than Benedictine monasteries.
 The Black Death left the canons regular seriously decimated, and they never quite recovered.
 In the early stages of the Dissolution of the Monasteries under Henry VIII several larger monasteries converted to colleges of canons.
 Between 1538 and 1540, the canonical houses were suppressed, and the religious dispersed, according to Cardinal Gasquet's computation, ninety-one houses in all.

 In the early 20th century, the canons regular were represented in England by the Premonstratensians at Crowley, Manchester, Spalding and Storrington and currently Chelmsford; the Canons Regular of the Lateran Congregation at Bodmin, Truro, St Ives, and Newquay, in Cornwall; at Spetisbury and Swanage, in Dorsetshire; at Stroud Green and Eltham, in London; the Canons Regular of the Immaculate Conception at Epping, Harlow, Milton Keynes, Daventry and now Luton.
 Besides the occupations of the regular life at home and the public recitation of the Divine Office in choir, they are chiefly employed in parish ministry, preaching retreats, supplying for priests who ask their service, and hearing confessions, either as ordinary or extraordinary confessors to convents or other religious communities.